 What have you got to lose?
 Nothing.
 Click on the button below and start living the homesteading homeschooler life today.

 Read what others are saying about Lessons from the Seed Catalog:

 As a home educating parent, I was astounded by the missed opportunity that Carol J. Alexander laid out in front of me.
 I had the “ah ha” moment.
 The format was simple yet, as parents facing the critics of the world, simplicity is overlooked for fear of that perfect educational model that we should fit ourselves into.
 I have fallen victim to what the world says we “should” be teaching our children instead of listening to my instinct that says, “Your child is fully capable of living, learning, and thriving on simplicity.” … Carol J. Alexander has taken simplicity and formed it into an understanding and knowledge base that home educators can physically see.

 Excerpt from review by Amanda Werner on Parent at the Helm.

 Although my two sons are now adults, I enjoyed reading through Carol’s Lessons from the Seed Catalog.
-This e-booklet contains so many fun lessons ideas!
+This unit study contains so many fun lessons ideas!
 During my years as a home educator, I would loved to have used several of her creative yet practical lessons for teaching math, language, art, and science right out of an ordinary seed catalog.

 I took a good look at the curriculum and think you did a great job, Carol.
 I love how you can use it as a base for information, yet each level has their own work to do.
 I think I like the math section the most.
 Sometimes math can be so monotonous, but this will teach kids to think using everyday (at least for us gardeners) situations…so much more fun than a text book!
 I think it would be an exciting curriculum to look forward to in the Spring when everything is warming up and we(especially homeschoolers) are ready to change it up a bit.